 But pointing is not simple work.
 It’s important to have your pointing done by a professional, particularly with older homes.
 The makeup of modern bricks and mortar is considerably different from the materials used in years past.
 Today’s bricks are much harder, and today’s mortar is more rigid and less water permeable.
 If pointing work is done with masonry materials that don’t work properly with the original materials, your chimney can look shoddy and lose its structural integrity.
 We know new chimneys and old chimneys — we’ll handle your pointing needs the right way.

-Minimize The Chance Of Further Damage With Preventative Measures
+Minimize The Chance Of Further Damage With Preventive Measures

 After you get pointing work done — or before you need it — we can recommend a waterproofing sealant that can help protect your masonry and add years to its life.